NutNooN/Portfolio_Data-Project/README.md

-# Data Science Bootcamp 10
+# Data Science Bootcamp Batch 10
-My project and the lessons I learned from the data science bootcamp

-## My personal projects
+## There are 10 sprints in the program and mini-projects.

 1. Spreadsheets
-   - Formula Basic - Intermediate
+   - LEssential for data analysis
 2. SQL Databases
    - Create restaurant databases
    - SQL for Data Analyst